yangshun/cs3217-problem-sets-writeup/public/ps/PS1/PS1.md

 ##### Milestone 5: Run your project in the emulator.

 Run your project by clicking on the play button at the top-left of the screen.
-It may take awhile for the emulator to launch.
+It may take a while for the emulator to launch.

 ![My First iOS App\!](/ps/ps1/img/4-4.png)